Vicente Guerrero: Insurgent

 In 1810, Guerrero joined in the early revolt against Spain, first fighting in the forces of secular priest José María Morelos.
 When the Mexican War of Independence began, Guerrero was working as a muleteer and in an armory, in Tixtla, when the revolution started.
 He joined the rebellion in November 1810 and enlisted in a division that independence leader Morelos had organized to fight in southern Mexico.

-Guerrero gained expertise in military strategy in the Battle of Zitltala.
+Guerrero gained expertise in military strategy in the Battle of Zitlala.
 At the Battle of Tixtla, on 26 May 1811, Morelos asked Guerrero for his advice on the military strategy to be used on the town of Tixtla because Guerrero was from Tixtla.
 After the battle, Guerrero was told by Morelos to speak to the indigenous people of Tixtla since Guerrero was able to speak Nahuatl, the native language in Tixtla, because he had grown up in Tixtla.
 Morelos told Guerrero to inform the natives of their freedom from the Spanish.
 Historian William Sprague argued Guerrero was largely supported by the Native Americans throughout the Revolution due to his ability to speak and interact with the natives.
 By November 1811, Vicente Guerrero, alongside José María Morelos, took control of the highlands of the Mesa Del Sur, further building Guerrero's experience as an insurgent.

 Guerrero distinguished himself in the Battle of Izúcar, in February 1812, and had achieved the rank of lieutenant colonel when Oaxaca was claimed by rebels in November 1812.
 In a speech given to the indigenous people in Tlapa in 1815, Guerrero argued for citizenship to be extended to indigenous people to establish a larger free society for those originally not recognized by the Spanish.
 Initial victories by Morelos's forces faltered, and Morelos himself was captured and executed in December 1815.

 Historian Mario S. Guerrero argued Guerrero's guerrilla tactics and successes were just as significant to winning the War of Independence as notable battles.
-After the death of Morelos, in March 1816, Vicente Guerrero pledged his support behind the Board of Jaujilla.
+After the death of Morelos, in March 1816, Vicente Guerrero pledged his allegiance to the itinerant insurgent government left by the Congress of Anáhuac, the Junta Subalterna Gubernativa Provisional, often called the Junta de Jaujilla after the lake fortress where it sat in 1816–18.
 With the Spanish in pursuit, Guerrero used guerilla tactics he learned in his early military experience with Morelos.
 Guerrero fought in skirmishes with the Spanish in Piaxtla and Xonacatlán.
 Near Xonacatlán, Guerrero ambushed royalist Captain Jose Vicente Robles's force of 150 troops, which led to a victory and a smaller force in pursuit of Guerrero.